diverdown311/LTM_Essentials/docs/Troubleshooting/module1/lab10.rst

 More often you will not have access to modify the client in order to capture the SSL session data.
 The second option is to get the pre-master session data from the F5 itself by doing the following.

-In the lab we have already configured the iRule and applied it to the Virtual Server.
-If you want to validate you can login to the BIG-IP from the jumpbox by launching the Chrome browser and clicking on the BIG-IP01 shortcut.
+Login to the BIG-IP from the jumpbox by launching the Chrome browser and clicking on the BIG-IP01 shortcut.
 Login as:

 user: 'admin'
-password: 'admin'
+password: 'admin.F5demo.com'

 #.
 Configure an iRule as follows (ours is named 'ssl-decrypt.ir'):